zedbeit/rust-week-1-exercises/README.md

 ## Instructions

 Welcome!
-This exercise is designed to help you practice key Rust programming skills specifically for Bitcoin.
+This exercise is designed to help you practice key Rust programming skills specifically for Bitcoin development.
 Your task is to complete the `todo!()` items found in the source files located in the `src/` directory.

 1. Fork this repository.